Ultra slow-turn inflation: Summary and discussion

 \section{Summary and discussion}

 Motivated by recent examples of viable inflationary models with tachyonic isocurvature perturbations, we have revisited the stability of such systems.
 We have advocated for the use of the total entropy perturbation as a diagnostic tool for stability in slow-roll multi-field models and the stability criteria are summarized in eq.~\eqref{eq:stability_conditions}.
-We have shown that all known stable examples with tachyonic isocurvature perturbations fall in a class of models that we called ultra-slow-turn where an exponentially decreasing turn rate generally causes the total entropy perturbation to decay and one can still recover single-field behaviour on the largest scales.
+We have shown that all known stable examples with tachyonic isocurvature perturbations fall in a class of models that we called ultra slow-turn where an exponentially decreasing turn rate generally causes the total entropy perturbation to decay and one can still recover single-field behaviour on the largest scales.
 In the shift-symmetric limit, the apparent instability of the isocurvature perturbation is related to the existence of a family of equivalent trajectories, whose distance increases during inflation.
+We also note that, for this class of models, the ultra slow-turn phase is an attractor of the background dynamics and does not require fine-tuned initial conditions.

 While the dynamics is recovered to be single-field, still non-linear interactions are interesting as genuine multi-field effects due to the entropy perturbation become manifest.
 Especially, the three-point interaction between two adiabatic and one entropy perturbations is solely boosted by $\eta_\Omega$.
 This possibly gives rise to large cross-bispectrum with distinguishable shapes.
 We leave a detailed study on non-Gaussianity for future work.